omnes-ludunt/dfdl/README.md

 ## Token Management

-If you wish to modify this to use github tokens I recommend using json, as so:
+If you wish to modify this to use github tokens I recommend modifying the script to use a json configuration file, as so:

 A 'config.json' file with:
 ```